splunk/security_content/docs/_posts/2018-01-05-monitor_email_for_brand_abuse.md

 #### How To Implement
 You need to ingest email header data.
-Specifically the sender&#39;s address (src_user) must be populated.
-You also need to have run the search &#34;ESCU - DNSTwist Domain Names&#34;, which creates the permutations of the domain that will be checked for.
+Specifically the sender's address (src_user) must be populated.
+You also need to have run the search "ESCU - DNSTwist Domain Names", which creates the permutations of the domain that will be checked for.

 #### Known False Positives
 None at this time